 Downgrade Alert for Natural Resource Partners (NRP)

-Natural Resource Partners (NYSE:NRP) was downgraded from Buy to Hold at BB&T Capital today.
-The stock closed yesterday at $7.69 on volume of 1.2 million shares, above average daily volume of 537,000.
+Natural Resource Partners (NYSE:NRP) was downgraded from Neutral to Sell at UBS today.
+The stock closed yesterday at $2.97 on volume of 242,000 shares, below average daily volume of 554,000.

 Natural Resource Partners L.P. owns and manages coal properties in Appalachia, the Illinois Basin, and the Western United States.
 The Company leases coal reserves to experienced mine operators under long-term leases that grant the operator the right to mine its coal reserves in exchange for royalty payments.